confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/drop-stream.md

 Drops an existing stream.

 If the DELETE TOPIC clause is present, the stream's source topic is marked for deletion.
-If the topic format is `AVRO`, the corresponding Avro schema is deleted.
+If the topic format is `AVRO` or `PROTOBUF`, the corresponding schema is deleted.
 Topic deletion is asynchronous, and actual removal from brokers may take some time to complete.

 !!! note